 When it comes to your own data collection, use lead generation forms on your website to quickly and easily collect data from site visitors.
 Stick to these rules when creating your lead gen forms: keep it short, ask only necessary questions, and make it easy to navigate.

-It’s hard to believe we are at the beginning of not only a new year, but a new decade.
-Start it off right by adding these student recruiting tactics to your planning.
+It’s hard to believe we are at the beginning of not only a new year but a new decade.
+Start it off right by adding these student recruiting tactics to your higher education recruitment plan.
 With a few simple changes, this could be your school’s best recruitment year yet!

 Last updated: February 5, 2021